TealGlow/SmallSh-Small-Shell/README.txt

 Class: CS344

 How to compile and run:
-gcc -std=c99 -Wall -Wextra -Wpedantic -Werror -o smallsh smallsh.c valgrind ./smallsh
+gcc -std=c99 -o smallsh smallsh.c
+./smallsh